-Interior Designing is a hard thing, there’s no doubt about that.
-Whether you are planning to revamp your whole house, choosing a new color scheme or simply rearranging the furniture, the stakes are very high because your home is basically your everything and a place where you spend most of the time.
+Interior Designing is a hard thing, there is no doubt about that.
+Whether you are planning to revamp your whole house, choosing a new color scheme or simply rearranging the furniture, everything has to be near perfect because your home is basically your everything and a place where you spend most of the time.
 In short, home is a place that should be pleasant to enter, cozy to live, and should fill you with a sense of satisfaction.

 This article mainly focuses on how you can change the look of your home for the better, with easy to implement and budget-friendly ideas.

 1- Give your walls a fresh Paint Coat

 Consider painting your walls with a new, inspiring color to reinvigorate your living space.
 It may seem like a big commitment, but painting your walls is a simple and budget-friendly update that can totally transform the look and feel of any space.

 You can even make a small sized room look large with paint.
 A room of small size has the tendency to seem cramped, but the large windows and light-colored walls reflect the natural light pouring in from the doors, or through lamps, and the windows, making the room seem larger than it actually is.
 Conversely, darker colors will make a room feel smaller.

 2- Mix Patterns & Trends – New with Old, Vintage with Modern